be-nny/dissertation-project/README.md

-# Music Genre Analysis with Machine Learning
+# 🚀 Music Genre Analysis with Machine Learning 🚀
+- Music genre analysis is typically treated as a multi-classification problem.
+With the influx in the number of modern day genres, multi-classification networks struggle to generalise to lots of classes and the subjective nature of what defines a genre may mean a song could belong into two or more genres.
+- This research proposes the use of **unsupervised machine learning** methods to partially get rid of the reliance for predetermined labels and instead let the clustering define the genres and like songs.
+- Clustering the latent space allows for such applications like **song recommendation**, plotting the **song evolution**, and understanding the intricate **local structures of a sound space**.

+This project uses **UMAP** to reduce the dimensions of the transformed songs into 2 Dimensions

-## The `config.yml` File
+## ⚙️ The Config File ⚙️
-This file contains any configuration settings for preprocessing and clustering.
+A `config.yml` contains any configuration settings for preprocessing and clustering.
 ```yml
 dataset: "/path/to/dataset"
 output: "/output/directory"